MusaBrt/MusaBrt/README.md

 # Hi there 👋

 I'm a confused programmer.
-Because i'm dealing with too much things like nuclear physics.
+Because I'm dealing with too much things like nuclear physics.
 Anyway, I'm working with java - c# - js - html - css.

 ### Contact
 letter or discord; koply#1870